Interlisp/Interlisp.github.io/content/en/project/partners/_index.md

 ### Internet Archive

-We have no formal relationship with IA, but we would be happy to have one.

-* MAME
+We have been working with the Internet Archive to help preserve important artifacts associated with Interlisp-D and systems built using it.

 ### [Software Heritage](https://www.softwareheritage.org/)